zxkevinxz/ai-hero/courses/01-deepsearch-in-typescript/02-day-1/08-rate-limiting-anonymous-users/problem.md

 - IP Address Switching, where a user switches their IP address to avoid rate limiting.
 - Bots, where a user uses a bot to make requests to our service.

+These are non-trivial problems that a lot of engineering effort goes into solving.

+##